I cook with my copper — do you? Let’s share our recipes and experiences.

 I came to cooking (and copper collecting) late in the game — I’m still learning how to cook and getting more confident in the kitchen.
 But one of the revelations about collecting and using copper is that I truly feel that my copper pans help me to be a better cook.
 For example, copper’s responsiveness to heat means that if I turn the heat up or down, the pan’s temperature changes within seconds — I’m no longer ambushed by burning garlic in a cast-iron pan that continues to carbonize even after I yank it off the heat.

 I’m trying something new here — if you have a cooking-related question, feedback on a post here, or would like to contribute, you can use this form.
-(I ask for your email address so I can reply to you — I don’t share it with anyone else.)
-You can also email me directly at VFC at vintagefrenchcopper dot com.
+Your message comes directly to me in an email and I can reply right back to you at the email address you provide.
+As always, I’m the only person who sees your message or email address, and I only use that information to reply to you.